mlrun/demos/customer-churn-prediction/README.md

 So, a second regressor branch trains a number of survivability models that enable you to provide estimates of the timing of events leading to churn (**"survival-curves"** in the [demo pipeline's  flow chart](#pipeline-output)).
 (Currently, this is the only provided information, as this notebook is still in development.)

-<a id="mlrun-and-nuclio"></a>
+<a id="demo-flow"></a>
-## MLRun and Nuclio
+## Demo Flow

-This churn model highlights how you can use **[MLRun projects](https://github.com/mlrun)**, **[Nuclio functions](https://nuclio.io/)** functions, and **[Kubeflow Pipelines](https://www.kubeflow.org/)** to set up and deploy a realistic churn model in a production environment.
+The demo's churn-model implementation highlights how you can use [MLRun projects](https://github.com/mlrun), [Nuclio functions](https://nuclio.io/), and [Kubeflow Pipelines](https://www.kubeflow.org/) to set up and deploy a realistic churn model in a production environment.
 Along the way you'll

-1. Write custom data encoders for processing raw data and categorizing or "binarizing" various features.
+1.  **Write custom data encoders** for processing raw data and categorizing or "binarizing" various features.
-2. Summarize the data, examining parameters such as class balance and variable distributions.
+2.  **Summarize the data**, examining parameters such as class balance and variable distributions.
-3. Define parameters and hyperparameters for a generic XGBoost training function.
+3.  **Define parameters and hyperparameters for a generic XGBoost training function**.
-4. Train and test several models using XGBoost.
+4.  **Train and test several models** using XGBoost.
-5. Identify the best model for your needs, and deploy it into production as a real-time Nuclio serverless function.
+5.  **Identify the best model** for your needs, **and deploy it into production** as a real-time Nuclio serverless function.
-6. Test the model server.
+6.  **Test the model server**.

 Additionally, you're learn how